ohsayan/sysbox/docs/distro-compat.md

 Sysbox runtime relies on kernel's user-namespace feature to secure system containers.
-There are two approaches utilized by Sysbox to manage the creation of these user-namespaces: `shiftfs` and `userns-remap`.
+There are two approaches utilized by Sysbox to manage the creation of these user-namespaces: `automatic` and `directed`.

-### Shiftfs Mode
+What follows is a high-level description of what each of these modes accomplish;
+refer to the [user-guide](user-guide/security.md#user-namespace-id-mapping) for more details.

+### Auto userns ID mapping

 Recent Ubuntu kernels carry a module called `shiftfs` that Sysbox uses as part of its container isolation strategy.

-With `shiftfs`, Sysbox can create containers that use the user-namespace for strong isolation without requiring the higher level container manager to do this explicitly (e.g. without enabling userns-remap mode in Docker).
+With `shiftfs`, Sysbox can create containers that utilize the user-namespace for strong isolation without requiring the higher level container manager to do this explicitly (e.g. without enabling userns-remap mode in Docker).
+In other words, Sysbox automatically enables and allocates user-ID mappings for the container.

 This is the default operational mode in scenarios where `shiftfs` kernel module is present.
 Refer to the Sysbox [installation guide](user-guide/install.md) for more details.

-### Userns-remap Mode
+### Directed userns ID mapping

-In scenarios where `shiftfs` module is not found, Sysbox requires Docker to be configured in in [userns-remap mode](https://docs.docker.com/engine/security/userns-remap/).
-At the moment this applies to all the non-Ubuntu releases supported by Sysbox, as well as Ubuntu-Cloud images utilized by some Cloud Providers.
+In scenarios where `shiftfs` module is not found, Sysbox must rely on the container manager (i.e. Docker, K8s, etc) to select the desired ID mappings.
+This applies to all the non-Ubuntu releases supported by Sysbox, as well as Ubuntu-Cloud images utilized by some Cloud Providers.

-In this scenario, no configuration is expected from the user.
-Upon detection of `shiftfs` absence, the Sysbox installer will offer the user the possibility to automatically configure Docker to operate in userns-remap mode.
+Notice that no configuration is expected by the user as Sysbox installer is capable of detecting `shiftfs` absence and configure the container managers accordingly.
 Refer to the Sysbox [installation guide](user-guide/install.md) for more details.

 ## Kernel Upgrade Procedures